-Market risk is the risk that the Restricted Group's assets and liabilities will be exposed to due to a change in market prices that determine the valuation of these financial instruments, Market risk comprises 3 types of risk: interest rate risk, currency risk and other price risk such as equity price risk and commodity risk.
-Financial instruments affected by market risk include loans, deposits and borrowings, The sensitivity analyses in the following sections relate to the position as at 31 March 2022.
-The sensitivity analyses have been prepared on the basis that the amount of net debt, the ratio of fixed to floating interest rates of the debts are all constant as at 31 March 2022.
+Market risk is the risk that the Restricted Group's assets and liabilities will be exposed to due to a change in market prices that determine the valuation of these financial instruments.
+Market risk comprises 3 types of risk: interest rate risk, currency risk and other price risk such as equity price risk and commodity risk.
+Financial instruments affected by market risk include loans, deposits and borrowings.